semaphoreci/book-monorepo-cicd/chapters/04-continuous-integration-demo.md

 \newpage

-# 3. Continuous Integration Demo
+# 3 Continuous Integration Demo

-How many projects must a repository accumulate before it can be called a monorepo?
-More than one?
-Tens, hundreds?
-Do we need to hold back until dedicated tools to manage it are needed?
+In the previous chapter we learned the basics of creating monorepo pipelines using Semaphore.
+Our CI build was limited to conditionally running essentially empty jobs.
+We will now expand our knowledge by building a realistic pipeline that deals with dependency management and caching, compiling code, and running tests.

-There's not pat answer.
-We have prepared a demo, and it's made of three projects.
+To make it easy to follow along, we have prepared a demo made of three microservices.
 It works well to show how everything we've seen thus far fits together.
 And it will act as a springboard that takes us into continuous delivery in the next chapter.

 ## 3.1 Monorepo Demo

-As said, the demo we're using from now on is divided in three microservices.
-The code is located in the `services` folder
+The demo project we're using from now on contains three microservices.
+The code is located in the `services` folder:

 - `/services/user`: a Ruby-based user registration service.
 Exposes a HTTP REST endpoint.